vedi/cocos2dx-store/README.md

     > Initialize `StoreController` ONLY ONCE when your application loads.

-1. Now, that you have `CCStoreController` loaded, just decide when you want to show/hide your store's UI to the user and let `CCStoreController` know about it:

-    When you show the store call:
-    ```cpp
-    soomla::CCStoreController::sharedStoreController()->storeOpening();
-    ```

-    When you hide the store call:
-    ```cpp
-    soomla::CCStoreController::sharedStoreController()->storeClosing();
-    ```

-    > Don't forget to make these calls. `StoreController` has to know that you opened/closed your in-app purchase store.
-Just to make it clear: the in-app purchase store is where you sell virtual goods (and not Google Play or App Store).

 1. You'll need an event handler in order to be notified about in-app purchasing related events.
 Refer to the [Event Handling](https://github.com/soomla/cocos2dx-store#event-handling) section for more information.

 And that's it!
 You now have storage and in-app purchasing capabilities.